Niterousnebula/OV7670-No-FIFO-Bare-Metal-Serial-Streamer/README.md

 If you have tried connecting an OV7670 without a hardware FIFO buffer directly to an ESP32 using jumper wires, you have likely hit the dreaded `cam_hal: FB-SIZE` error.

-Because of the parasitic capacitance of unshielded breadboard wires, the ESP32's DMA hardware misses pixel clock edges.
-The camera's `VSYNC` signal fires and closes the frame window before the ESP32 can catch all 76,800 bytes, resulting in a dropped frame and a crashed stream.
+The issue is a hardware timing mismatch.
+At default clock speeds, the ESP32's DMA struggles to read the unbuffered parallel pixel data fast enough.
+The camera's `VSYNC` signal fires and the driver's timing window closes before the ESP32 can catch all 76,800 bytes, resulting in a dropped frame and a crashed stream.
 Furthermore, the ESP32's highly fragmented internal RAM often causes `malloc` crashes when attempting to allocate memory for standard software JPEG compression.

 ## The Solution